danielkucera/esp-arduino-ebus/README.md

 ## Config reset
 - disconnect device from bus
-- short ESP-RX and GND pins using a wire
+- connect TX-DISABLE (previously ESP-RX) and GND pins using a wire
 - connect device to bus
 - wait 5 seconds
 - disconnect the wire